- What is a holistic approach?

 You will be on track to sit for the licensing examination as an LMHC, so you get traditional credentialing and can work in agencies or in private practice.
-I can explain specifics of that process when we talk, there are some nuances to the process of getting licensed, if you choose to go that route.
+If you choose to pursue earning a license, there are several complexities to the process that can be explained in more detail when we speak.

 - Am I required to find my own internship or does the school have places for me to go to?

 It is a shared process between the student and the department.
-We do have some partnerships and you also have some flexibility to find a site that works for you, assuming that it meets the criteria for internship.
-Again, there are some details that would be specific to your needs that we would need to chat about.
+We do have certain partnerships, and you also have some freedom to choose a location that suits you, provided it satisfies the requirements for an internship.
+Again, there are a few specifics that would depend on your requirements and that we would need to discuss.